Bylaws

 Section 1: Objective

-The principle objectives of this organization are to educate, initiate, sponsor, promote and execute policies and activities that will further the profession of the interpretation of American Sign Language and English and the transliteration of English, as well as to promote the socialization and collegiality of our interpreting community.
+The principle objectives of this organization are to educate, initiate, sponsor, promote, and execute policies and activities that will further the profession of the interpretation of American Sign Language and English, as well as to promote the socialization and collegiality of our interpreting community.

 ARTICLE III: MEMBERSHIP